 Kruna Ramljak Product Manager

-Christina Wegener Logistics and Sales Manager
+Christina Wegener Logistics & Sales Manager

 Julian Gruß Logistics Manager